magentabusiness/magentabusiness.github.io/docs/trendz/guide/detect-anomalies-in-heat-pumps.md

 {% include images-gallery.html imageCollection="heatpumps-save-anomaly-score-as-telemetry" %}

 #### Configure alert if anomaly score is higher than 50.
-At this moment we already have `heatpumpAnomalyScore` telemetry for each heat pump in the ThingsBoard which tells as how abnormal its current behavior.
+At this moment we already have `heatpumpAnomalyScore` telemetry for each heat pump in the IoT Hub which tells as how abnormal its current behavior.
 It means that we can create Alarm Rule in ThignsBoard to raise an alarm if score index is higher than 50.

-* In ThingsBoard open heat pump's device profile and add new Alarm Rule
+* In IoT Hub open heat pump's device profile and add new Alarm Rule
 * Alarm type - **Abnormal behavior**
 * Create alarm rule
   * Severity - `Warning`